 Mara Culp

-Assistant Professor of Music Teaching & Learning
+Associate Professor of Music Teaching and Learning

 BIOGRAPHY

-Her scholarly and research interests include music and communication, music education for exceptional learners, interprofessional collaboration, intersectionality, elementary general music education, and choral music.
+Her scholarly and research interests include music and communication, music education for students who receive special education and related services, interprofessional collaboration, intersectionality, elementary general music education, and choral music.
 She was named a finalist for the 2015 Outstanding Emerging Researcher Award by the Center for Music Education Research.
-Her dissertation was comprised of three studies examining the relationship between music aptitude and phonological awareness in elementary children.
-Her work has been published in Journal of Research in Music Education, Music Educators Journal, Update: Applications of Research in Music Education General Music Today, Choral Journal, The Orff Echo, School Music News (NYSSMA), and on NAfME’s Music in a Minuet blog.
-Her reviews have been published in Kodály Envoy and Journal of Historical Research in Music Education (online), and accepted to Music Education Research.
+Her dissertation was comprised of three studies examining the relationship between music aptitude and phonological awareness in elementary children, including children with speech sound disorders.
+Her work has been published in Journal of Research in Music Education, Music Educators Journal, Journal of Music Teacher Education, International Journal of Music in Early Childhood, Update: Applications of Research in Music Education, Music Therapy Perspectives, Journal of General Music Education (formerly, General Music Today), Choral Journal, The Orff Echo, Teaching Music, The ASHA Leader, School Music News (NYSSMA), and on NAfME’s Music in a Minuet blog.
+Her invited reviews have been published in Kodály Envoy, Journal of Historical Research in Music Education, and Music Education Research.
+Her work has also been reprinted in state music educator publications, including Kansas, Oregon, Tennessee, Rhode Island, Utah, and Wyoming.
+Her co-edited book, Toward Equity in School Music: Ideas for Practice in Music Teacher Education, is under contract with Oxford University Press.